kyma-project/kyma/docs/getting-started/02-create-namespace.md

    kubectl create ns orders-service
    ```

-2. Check if the Namespace was set up.
+2. Check that the Namespace was set up.
 The Namespace status phase should be `Active`:

    ```bash
    kubectl get ns orders-service -o=jsonpath="{.status.phase}"